iterative/terraform-provider-iterative/docs/guides/getting-started.md

 This command will:

-1. Download the specified output directory from the cloud.
+1. Download the `output` directory from the cloud.
 2. Delete all the cloud resources created by `terraform apply`.

-## View Task Results

-After running `terraform destroy`, the `results` directory should contain a file named `greeting.txt` with the text `Hello, World!`
+In this example, after running `terraform destroy`, the `results` directory should contain a file named `greeting.txt` with the text `Hello, World!`